Wilcoxon-type Multivariate Cluster Elastic Net

-In addition to the proposed method, we apply three methods for comparison: the multivariate cluster elastic net (MCEN) \citep{MCEN}, separate elastic net \citep{elastic}, and Wilcoxon-type lasso \citep{wlasso}.
+We apply the $4$ methods to compare their performance.
+In addition to the proposed method, we apply three methods for the comparison: the multivariate cluster elastic net (MCEN) \citep{MCEN}, separate elastic net \citep{elastic}, and Wilcoxon-type lasso \citep{wlasso}.
 The optimization problem of MCEN is shown as follows:

-where $k$ is the number of clusters, and $\lambda \ (\lambda >0)$ and $\gamma \ (\gamma >0)$ are the tuning parameters. ${\bm U} = (u_{s\ell}) \ (s=1,2,\cdots, q; \ell = 1, 2, \cdots, k)$ is the indicator matrix representing the degree of belonging to cluster $\ell$ on the response variable $s$. $v_\ell \; (\ell = 1, 2, \cdots, k$) is the partial regression coefficient for the cluster centroid.
+where $k$ is the number of clusters, and $\lambda \ (\lambda >0)$ and $\gamma \ (\gamma >0)$ are the tuning parameters. ${\bm U} = (u_{s\ell}) \ (s=1,2,\cdots, q; \ell = 1, 2, \cdots, k)$ is the indicator matrix representing the degree of belonging to cluster $\ell$ on the response variable $s$. $\bm{v}_\ell \; (\ell = 1, 2, \cdots, k$) is the partial regression coefficient for the cluster centroid.
 Elastic net is applied to each response variable separately, denoted as SEN. The objective function of elastic net is as follows:

 where $\delta_s \; (\delta_s >0)$ and $\gamma_s \; (\gamma_s>0)$ are tuning parameters.
 The third compared method is lasso regression, for which the loss function is a Wilcoxon-type regression function.
 It is denoted by WLASSO.
 The objective function of WLASSO is as follows: